EdwinOtten/sportlink-to-mailchimp-converter/README.md

     ```
     npm install sportlink-to-mailchimp-converter
     ```
-2. Import the module in your code, and use it:
+2. Import the module in your code:
     ```js
     // Javascript
     const SportlinkToMailchimpConverter = require('sportlink-to-mailchimp-converter')